-Collaborating with governments to ensure the teaching of genocide in high schools is an essential part of our mission.
+Collaborating with governments to ensure the teaching of the history of genocide in high schools is an essential part of our mission.
 Since 2015, we have met with provincial cabinet ministers, education ministry officials, human rights groups and anti-radicalization groups to gain their support.
 We also met with and received the support of former Education Minister Sebastien Proulx and current Education Minister Jean-Francois Roberge.

 In February 2016, the Foundation launched a petition asking for mandatory genocide education that garnered 3,000 signatures and received a standing ovation in both the provincial and federal parliaments.
 Montreal City Hall on November 19, 2018, unanimously passed a motion supporting the guide and the need to systematically teach a course on genocides.

 After meeting with education ministry officials in October 2017, the Foundation was invited to sit on a committee with the education ministry that is developing a comprehensive guide on genocide, along with professional workshops for teachers.
 The guide is being written by Sivane Hirsch and Sabrina Moisan, professors at the University of Quebec at Trois-Rivières and the University of Sherbrooke, and their research team.
 It will be launched in all high schools in Quebec in the spring of 2021.

 We are expanding our mission and the guide on genocide to other Canadian provinces and U.S. states to ensure that genocide is taught in ALL Canadian and American high schools.

 As of January 2020, the Foundation for Genocide Education has increased its educational outreach initiatives to awaken the general public to the causes, processes and warning signs of genocide.
 We have written Op-Eds, letters to the editors and other journalistic pieces about ongoing acts of hatred and antisemitism.
 Through recent meetings with Christopher Skeete, the Quebec Parliamentary Assistant to the Premier for Relations with English-Speaking Quebecers, the Foundation for Genocide Education was invited to provide anti-racism educational policy suggestions.